-a.
+- a.
 Deferral of Awards.
 Except with respect to Stock Options, Stock Appreciation Rights and Restricted Shares, the Committee, in its discretion, may permit Participants to elect to defer the issuance or delivery of Shares or the settlement of Awards in cash under the Plan pursuant to such rules, procedures or programs as it may establish for purposes of the Plan.
 The Committee also may provide that deferred issuances and settlements include the payment or crediting of dividend equivalents or interest on the deferral amounts.
-Any elections and deferrals permitted under this provision shall comply with Section 409A of the Code, including setting forth the time and manner of the election (including a compliant time and form of payment), the date on which the election is irrevocable, and whether the election can be changed until the date it is irrevocable.
+Any elections and deferrals permitted under this provision shall comply with Section 409A of the Code, including setting forth the time and manner of the election (including a compliant time and form of payment), the date on which the election is irrevocable, and whether the election can be changed until the date it is irrevocable. - b.

-b.
 No Right of Continued Service.
 The Plan shall not confer upon any Participant any right with respect to continuance of employment or other service with the Company or any Subsidiary, nor shall it interfere in any way with any right the Company or any Subsidiary would otherwise have to terminate such Participant's employment or other service at any time.
-Awards granted under the Plan shall not be considered a part of any Participant's normal or expected compensation or salary for any purposes, including, but not limited to, calculating any severance, resignation, termination, redundancy, dismissal, end of service payments, bonuses, long-service awards, pension or retirement or welfare benefits or similar payments, and in no event shall any Award be considered as compensation for, or relating in any way to, past services for the Company or any Subsidiary or affiliate.
+Awards granted under the Plan shall not be considered a part of any Participant's normal or expected compensation or salary for any purposes, including, but not limited to, calculating any severance, resignation, termination, redundancy, dismissal, end of service payments, bonuses, long-service awards, pension or retirement or welfare benefits or similar payments, and in no event shall any Award be considered as compensation for, or relating in any way to, past services for the Company or any Subsidiary or affiliate. - c.

-c.
 Certain Rules Regarding Employment and Service.
-Unless determined otherwise by the Committee, for purposes of the Plan and all Awards, the following rules shall apply:

-(i) A Participant who transfers employment between the Company and its Subsidiaries, or between Subsidiaries, will not be considered to have terminated employment;

-(ii) A Participant who ceases to be a Director because he or she becomes an employee of the Company or a Subsidiary shall not be considered to have ceased service as a Director with respect to any Award until such Participant's termination of employment with the Company and its Subsidiaries;

-(iii) A Participant who ceases to be employed by the Company or a Subsidiary and immediately thereafter becomes a Director, a non-employee director of a Subsidiary, or a Consultant to the Company or any Subsidiary shall not be considered to have terminated employment until such Participant's service as a director of, or consultant to, the Company and its Subsidiaries has ceased; and a Subsidiary.
+Unless determined otherwise by the Committee, for purposes of the Plan and all Awards, the following rules shall apply: - (i) A Participant who transfers employment between the Company and its Subsidiaries, or between Subsidiaries, will not be considered to have terminated employment; - (ii) A Participant who ceases to be a Director because he or she becomes an employee of the Company or a Subsidiary shall not be considered to have ceased service as a Director with respect to any Award until such Participant's termination of employment with the Company and its Subsidiaries; - (iii) A Participant who ceases to be employed by the Company or a Subsidiary and immediately thereafter becomes a Director, a non-employee director of a Subsidiary, or a Consultant to the Company or any Subsidiary shall not be considered to have terminated employment until such Participant's service as a director of, or consultant to, the Company and its Subsidiaries has ceased; and - (iv) a Participant employed by a Subsidiary will be considered to have terminated employment when such entity ceases to be a Subsidiary.

-(iv) a Participant employed by a Subsidiary will be considered to have terminated employment when such entity ceases to be d.
-Unfunded, Unsecured Plan.
-Neither a Participant nor any other person shall, by reason of participation in the Plan, acquire any right or title to any assets, funds or property of the Company or any Subsidiary, including without limitation, any specific funds, assets or other property which the Company or any Subsidiary may set aside in anticipation of any liability under the Plan.
-A Participant shall have only a contractual right to an Award or the amounts, if any, payable under the Plan, unsecured by any assets of the Company or any Subsidiary, and nothing contained in the Plan shall constitute a guarantee that the assets of the Company or any Subsidiary shall be sufficient to pay any benefits to any person.